Nonexistence of solutions of certain semilinear heat equations: Local existence

 \section{Local existence}

-Let us fix some notations before proving the local existence of weak solutions of (\ref{MainProblem}).
+Let us first fix some notations.
 We denote the space of all continuous functions on $\R^n$ which vanish at infinity by $C_0(\R^n)$.
 For a Banach space $(Y, \norm{\cdot})$, the space of all $Y$-valued continuous and vanishing at infinity functions on a locally compact Hausdorff topological space $S$ is denoted by $C_0(S,Y)$.
 This space is a Banach space when norm of $w \in C_0(S,Y)$ is given by Similarly, $C_c(S,Y)$ will denote the normed space of compactly supported $Y$-valued continuous functions on $S$.
-We set $x = (x_1, x_2, \dots, x_n)$ and similarly $x' = (x_1', x_2', \dots, x_n')$.
+We set $x = (x_1, x_2, \dots, x_n)$ and likewise $x' = (x_1', x_2', \dots, x_n')$.